danakj/danakj.github.io/_posts/2023-06-05-not-generating-constructors.md

 call   403acf <take_span_ref(std::span<int const, 18446744073709551615ul> const&)>
 ```
 We have to construct a `std::span` from the `std::vector` in order to give a reference to it in the
-function call, so this comes out at 8 instructions, without the `std::span` constructor being
+function call, so this comes out at eight instructions, without the `std::span` constructor being
 inlined.

 Now let's look at the Subspace types.